 So moving to Orlando may sound like a no-brainer for you.
 But do you know what area of the city you should move to specifically?
 Here are our picks for the best Orlando neighborhoods to check out.

 For those who like to be in busy areas with lots to do, College Park is the neighborhood for you.
 This area near downtown is bursting with small businesses, award-winning restaurants, and even spas.
-It features Orlando’s only public golf club and stunning city parks for some nature therapy within the city limits.
+It features the historic Dubsdread Golf Course and stunning urban parks for some nature therapy within the city limits.
 Events such as Dancing on the Drive, Jazz Fest, and Holiday on the Drive also take place in this area every year.

 If you’re less interested in what’s already popular and are more interested in diamonds in the rough, this neighborhood may be the right pick for you.
 This area is still somewhat affordable, but the booming scene of yoga studios, new restaurants, and the local art community surely herald great things to come.